openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-images/03-03-exploring-the-topology-view/assignment.md

 ----

-`Step 2:` Click on the `route` icon to open the ParksMap application in a new browser tab as shown in the figure below.
+`Step 2:` Click on the `route` icon to open the ParksMap application in a new browser tab, as shown in the figure below.

 ![Show ParksMap](../assets/show-parksmap.png)